 People who are gluten sensitive experience symptoms when they eat gluten-containing foods.

-The "extra" just means that someone with gluten intolerance has symptoms that happen outside their digestive tract and within their gut (or digestive tract).
+The "extra-intestinal" just means that someone with gluten intolerance has symptoms that happen outside their digestive tract and within their gut (or digestive tract).
 These "outside" symptoms can vary, depending on the individual and how sensitive they are to gluten.

 For some people with gluten intolerance, they'll get terrible sinus infections; for others, their skin will break out into an itchy rash; for others, it's the "head fog" symptom where they just can't think very clearly.